Top 5 Questions From New FlexCare Travel Nurses

-Before you start packing for your ultimate road trip to your new travel nurse, therapy, or allied career, make sure you have all the information you need so that you're as prepared as possible.
-We've placed thousands of travelers in facilities around the country and they always ask great questions.
+Before you start packing for your ultimate road trip to your new travel nurse career, make sure you have all the information you need so that you're as prepared as possible.
+We've placed thousands of nurses and clinicians in facilities around the country and they always ask great questions.

 We've compiled the top five questions we get from new travelers.
 Read through them to better understand the process and the profession, then, connect with your FlexCare recruiter if you have questions.